⚡ The Quick Scoop

 - 👪 Best for All Ages: Willis Creek Narrows & Singing Canyon.
 Both are incredibly easy, mostly flat, beautiful walks that are perfect for the whole family.

 - 🏄♀️ Most Unique Adventure: Antelope Canyon (by Paddleboard).
 A stunning combination of a water journey on Lake Powell followed by a classic slot hike.
+Check out my standalone post for that epic journey!

 - 🚗 Quirkiest Canyon: Catstair Canyon.
 Where else in the world can you find a slot canyon that literally ends at a vertical wall of classic 1960s cars?